qinqian/GCAP/README.md

 `BedClip` is used to remove outlier chromosome locations.
 `bedGraphToBigWig` is used to convert hotspot reads density files to bigwiggle

-Recommended by Jim, we would use `wigCorrelate` for replicates consistency evaluation.
+With the help of Jim, we would use `bigWigCorrelate`, it's built-in gcap/pipeline-scripts/bigWigCorrelate(added to $PATH) for replicates consistency evaluation on union peaks regions.

 Built-in modules